dalesgit/logseq/pages/Epiphany-1-final.md

 ### Baptism

 We associate Christmas with an infant.
 The "baby Jesus."
 And we have associated baptism with infants.

-Christmas is in fact not about babies, but about a cosmic event.
+But Christmas is in fact not about babies, but about a **cosmic event.**

 **Epiphany** has been kept tidy in a box for centuries as being the celebration of the visit of the three wisemen to the baby Jesus.
 It fills out the creché and makes it complete.
 Here, towards the end of my many years of ministry, my most glorious memories are of the adults I have accompanied into and through baptism.